MDE Directory Listing

 Director: Andrew Middlestead

-The Office of Educator Excellence (OEE) fosters the educational achievement of all Michigan youth and adults, Pre-K through 12th grade, by assuring that all professional school personnel complete quality preparation and professional development programs which meet standards established by the Michigan Legislature and the State Board of Education.
+The Office of Educator Excellence (OEE) and the MDE support the educational achievement of all Michigan youth, Pre-K through 12th grade, by ensuring that all professional school personnel complete quality preparation and professional development programs which meet standards established by the Michigan Legislature and the SBE.

 Director: Leah Breen